 The company FICO (Fair Isaac and Co.) was founded in 1956 by engineer Bill Fair and mathematician Earl Isaac.
-Nowadays it is a public company traded on the New York Stock Exchange.
+Nowadays, it is a public company traded on the New York Stock Exchange.
 FICO is not owned by the US government.

-What is a FICO Score?
+What is a FICO score?

-A FICO score is a three digit number ranging from 300 to 850.
+A FICO score is a three-digit number ranging from 300 to 850.
 The score determines how odd it is for the person to default on a loan.
-The higher your score is basically says that FICO determined that based on the information on your credit report it is less likely for you to default on a loan.
-People with an 800 plus are likely to default on a loan 1 in 1,485 while people with below 620 are likely to default on a loan 1 in 15.
+The higher your score basically says that FICO determined that based on the information on your credit report it is less likely for you to default on a loan.
+The same is true vice versa.

-How Does FICO Calculate a Score?
+How does FICO calculate a score?

 - Timely Payments= 35% of the FICO score